-This is the second in a series of articles leading up to this year's international conference in Salt Lake, August 21-24, 1997.
+This is the second in a series of articles leading up to the 1997 Affirmation International Conference in Salt Lake, August 21-24, 1997.

 Since the time the pioneers entered the valley, Mormon women have fallen in love with other women.
 While many such experiences were private, the organization of what we would today call a lesbian community began before the end of the last century.
 In 1891, when the gay-associated Bohemian Club of Salt Lake was incorporated, both women and men were included as members.
 Its principal incorporator and benefactor was Katherine Young Schweitzer, granddaughter of Brigham Young.
 Still, it was not until 189Z, when the Deseret News published a story about a Memphis, Tennessee, woman who was accused of murdering her girlfriend, that the LDS community became exposed to lesbianism in a public way.

 At the same time that the LDS community became aware of lesbianism in the larger society, relationships between women within the LDS community were often celebrated or encouraged.
 Mormon suffragist Emmeline Wells, for example, publicly praised the same-sex relationship of Francis Willard, President of the National Women’s Christian Temperance Union.
 In 1912, the first explicit reference to lesbianism in an LDS magazine occurred when the Young Woman’s Journal paid tribute to “Sappho of Lesbos.”
 Nine years earlier, in l903, the same magazine had published a poem by Kate Thomas celebrating her same-sex love.
 Thomas, a devout Mormon who never married, wrote of her lover, “from her lips I take Joy never-ceasing.”
 In 1919, the Children’s Friend published an account of the love between the Primary general president, Louise B. Felt, and her first counselor, May Anderson, who were referred to as the “David and Jonathan” of the Primary General Board.